 Wear black on Thursdays.
 And if you have one – wear a badge to declare you are part of the global movement resisting attitudes and practices that permit rape and violence.
 Show your respect for women who are resilient in the face of violence and injustice.

-Start conversations about the issue and encourage others to join the movement.
+Start conversations about the issue and encourage others to become advocates themselves.

 Get in touch at email@example.com if you’d like us to send you out a badge.